 - Adding green chillies to the dish gives it a lovely spicy flavour.

-- Other chicken recipes you might try are kasuri methi, chicken tope, mustard chicken, chicken soup, and giblet stuffing.
+- Other chicken recipes you might try are kasuri methi, chicken tope, mustard chicken, chicken soup, giblet stuffing, pineapple chicken curry or pineapple chicken roast.

 FAQ’s About Chicken Gizzard